philbenz/prototype-zoo/README.md

 During this exercise, you'll apply your knowledge of object-oriented programming (OOP) and prototypal inheritance.

 Your goal is to re-create a zoo full of animals.
 Yes, you read that correctly: You're creating a zoo!
-You're going to one-up Matt Damon, whom just bought a zoo, :
+You're going to one-up Matt Damon, whom just bought a zoo:

 ![We Bought a Zoo](./images/we-bought-a-zoo.jpg)

 We're actually going to create a zoo and add animals to it.

 # Instructions
-To make your zoo successful, you'll first need to fork and clone this repository.
+To make your zoo successful, you'll need to first fork and clone this repository.
 Then you'll need to create two constructors:

 - `Animal`
 - `Zoo`